 Doctor of Nursing Practice

-The Doctor of Nursing Practice is designed for nurses seeking a terminal degree at the highest level of nursing practice.
+Ranked as one of the top 100 graduate nursing programs in the US by US News and World Report, the PLU Doctor of Nursing Practice is designed for nurses seeking a terminal degree at the highest level of nursing practice.
 According to a recent issue brief from the Henry J. Kaiser Foundation, titled “Nurse Practitioners to Meet Rising Demand for Primary Care“, demand for Nurse Practitioners is set to increase to alleviate health care shortages.

 The PLU Doctor of Nursing Practice degree prepares graduates in the advanced practice specialty area of Family Nurse Practitioner (FNP).